willowec/biome_detector/README.txt

-Images are taken in Minecraft 1.13.2 during daytime
+Images are taken in Minecraft 1.13.1
-Render distance 12
+Render distance 8 chunks
 peaceful mode
-creative
+in creative
 hidden gui
-time set to 6000
+time set to 6000 (daytime)
 player camera angled level with horizon (imperfectly by hand)